tomsiwik/tanyas-tale/strategy.md

 - Bots maintain minimum distance from the player
 - Bots avoid overlapping with other bots
 - Uses vector-based repulsion for natural movement

+### Visual Effects
+- Cone Attack skill shows a transparent yellow cone
+- The cone flashes brighter when the skill activates
+- The cone rotates to match the player's aim direction
+- Efficient rendering using PixiJS Graphics